SPHERE-PPL/Contest-Example-Mpox/README.md

-# Turing PPL Forecasting Competition Example - Mpox
+# Turing PPL Forecasting Contest Example - Mpox

 > [!note]
-> This is an example competition repo for the Turing PPL forecasting events.
-It will have all of the information sections you will find in active competitions and will mostly follow the same rules/timelines.
+> This is an example contest repo for the Turing PPL forecasting events.
+It will have all of the information sections you will find in active contests and will mostly follow the same rules/timelines.
 We have included example analysis and outputs to help guide new entrants.

 ## Introduction [^readme-1]